Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Archdruid (MPMM).md

 aliases: ["Archdruid"]
 ---
 # Archdruid
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-48, Volo's Guide to Monsters p.
-210*
+48*

 Archdruids watch over the natural wonders of their domains.
 They seldom interact with folk away from their druid groves and shrines, unless there is a great threat to the natural order or to a nearby community.
 An archdruid typically has one or more pupils who are [[5.
 Mechanics/Bestiary/Humanoid/Druid.md|druids]], and the archdruid's lair is usually guarded by loyal Beasts and Fey creatures.